Produce Path for Managers (formerly FM Tracks)

 The mobile app replaces the traditional pen-and-paper method of on-site data collection, reducing error and saving time for managers.
 Data can be entered into the mobile app without an Internet connection.

 The website is used to register your market or network of markets.
-It provides the capabilities to manage and view all data entered via the mobile app, reporting and exporting functions, the ability to add new markets, and the selection of questions to be asked at market.
-You can also develop your own questions for your markets and request they be added to the system.
+It is able to be used on site to collect data like the mobile app, but provides the capabilities to manage and view all data entered via the mobile app or website, reporting and exporting functions, the ability to add new markets, and the selection of questions to be asked at market.
+Users can also develop their own questions for their markets and request they be added to the system.
 Finally, the website also has a manual entry function to allow data collected via pen-and-paper at market to be inputted off-site.
-With this function, even if your market does not have an iOS device, FM Tracks can be still be used.
+With this function, even if the market does not have an mobile device, Produce Path can be still be used.

 Market Managers

-FM Tracks is designed for managers operating direct-to-consumer markets (e.g., farmers markets, mobile markets, or CSAs).
-Markets that use FM Tracks to collect sales, customer, and vendor data at the market are able to use their data for personal accounting, for year-to-year comparisons about market metrics, or to share with advisory boards, funders, or the general public.
-How can you improve customer service with FM Tracks?
+The platform was designed for managers operating direct-to-consumer markets (e.g., farmers markets, mobile markets, or CSAs).
+Markets that use Produce Path to collect sales, customer, and vendor data at the market are able to use their data for personal accounting, for year-to-year comparisons about market metrics, or to share with advisory boards, funders, or the general public.
+How can you improve customer service with Produce Path?
 Find out here!

 To begin collecting data, complete one registration for each market location.
 A market manager may register up to five market locations under one user ID*.
 If you have more than five market locations, register as a “Network” first to connect the markets.